What challenges is Xero facing in talent acquisition?

 How does Xero's Talent team work with hiring managers when hiring?

 We view hiring as a partnership between hiring managers and the TX team.
 In our opinion, the key to a good hiring outcome is complete clarity on the position, the candidate requirements and the hiring process itself.
 We also encourage hiring managers to constantly be out there meeting good candidates in-market and thinking about succession planning for their teams (whether they’re hiring for a vacancy or not).

 What aspects of working at Xero do you highlight to a candidate during the recruitment process?

 We make a conscious effort to lay all of our cards on the table.
 Nobody likes finding skeletons in the closet when joining a new business, so we go out of our way to be really transparent about both the benefits and the challenges of working at Xero.
-Naturally, some of the challenges don’t align well with everyone: Xero is fast paced, constantly changing and requires working with ambiguity, and we call that out throughout the recruitment process.
-But for those who are up for the challenge and bring a growth mindset and bias for results, the opportunities are second to none when it comes to working with amazing people, evolving team capabilities and solving problems that have a positive impact on the lives of our customers across the globe.
+Naturally, some of the challenges don’t align well with everyone: Working at Xero is fast paced, constantly changing and requires working with ambiguity, and we call that out throughout the recruitment process.
+But for those who are up for the challenge and bring a growth mindset and bias for results, the opportunities are second to none when it comes to working with amazing people, evolving team Xero capabilities, and solving problems that have a positive impact on the lives of our customers across the globe.